 Like the FUT technique, Follicular Unit Excision involves transferring hair grafts from the “permanent area” of the scalp where hairs are genetically programmed to continue growing for life (the ‘donor area’) to areas affected by hair loss.

-At the start of the procedure the donor area of the scalp is shaved and follicular unit grafts are extracted individually, using a 0.8mm to 1mm ‘punch’.
-The procedure can be carried out manually or using one of several different surgical tools.
+At the start of the procedure, the donor area of the scalp is shaved to allow Dr Ball to individually extract the follicular unit grafts, using a 0.8mm to 1mm ‘punch’.
+The graft excision procedure can be carried out manually or using one of several different surgical tools.

-Meanwhile, the surgeon will make microscopic slits in the receiving area of the patient’s scalp, and the individual grafts will be placed into these recipient sites.
-In order to achieve a natural look, our surgeons pay extreme care and attention to the positioning of the grafts.
+Dr Ball will make microscopic slits in the recipient area of the patient’s scalp, and the individual grafts will be placed into these recipient sites by our highly skilled team of surgical assistants.
+In order to achieve a natural look, Dr Ball pays extreme care and attention to the positioning of the grafts.

-Whereas the FUT technique leaves a linear scar, following FUE there will be a series of tiny dot scars on the scalp which are so small as to be scarcely noticeable.
+Whereas the FUT technique leaves a linear scar, following FUE there will be a series of tiny dot scars on the scalp which are so small as to be scarcely noticeable at most hair lengths.

 Again, FUE requires only a local anaesthetic and is almost completely pain-free, but it is significantly more time-consuming than FUT.
 A typical FUE treatment would require extracting up to 2,000 grafts and might take 10 hours, while larger cases may require more than one day in surgery.
 At The Maitland Clinic, we make sure your time in the clinic is as comfortable and enjoyable as possible – you can relax, watch films or use iPads while in theatre.

 The new hairs will begin to grow approximately four months after surgery and will continue to grow through for the next 10 to 15 months.